-It perhaps should come at the top of the table of skills required to be a successful accountant.
-While all other technical skills and soft skills are necessary, but the need for business awareness is crucial.
-Essentially it means that you should have the knowledge pertaining to the business profile and be well aware of the economic events taking place that can impact the business either directly or indirectly.
+It should be at the top of your table of skills required to be a successful accountant.
+While all other technical skills and soft skills are necessary, the need for business awareness is crucial.
+It essentially means that you should have the knowledge pertaining to the business profile and be well aware of the economic events taking place that can impact the business either directly or indirectly.
 Knowledge of economic, social and political movements will help you in thinking ahead of your time and evolve to master your craft, which can eventually be the launchpad for your career.

-As an accountant, you will have certain fiduciary responsibilities to the shareholders and pecuniary information about the company – which puts higher stakes against your integrity and an accountant of questionable integrity can be a major risk to the company.
-As such, there are several ethical standards to which an accountant must adhere.
-You must understand that the public, businesses and the government trust the accountants as they believe them to always look out for the beneficiaries’ best interests.
-As such, as an accountant, you should be transparent in your decision making as it improves your working relationships with your team and fosters an environment of respect and collaboration.
+As an accountant, you will have certain fiduciary responsibilities to the shareholders and pecuniary information about the company – which puts higher stakes on your integrity.
+An accountant of questionable integrity can be a major risk to the company.
+Hence, there are several ethical standards an accountant must adhere to.
+You must understand that the public, businesses and the government trusts the accountants to look out for the beneficiaries’ best interests.
+As an accountant, you should be transparent in your decision making as it improves your working relationships with your team and fosters an environment of respect and collaboration.

 8. Resilience and Adaptability

-If you are thrilled by the exciting career prospect of an accountant, then you should also be ready to put in the extra effort that goes into forging this fruitful career.
-As an accountant, you will start your career at the entry-level and then work your way up the ladder, which is not going to be easy.
-You should be resilient enough so that you can work with tight deadlines and manage multiple clients’ needs while maintaining a positive attitude towards your work.
-It is the ability to keep a cool head on your shoulder that will take you through these challenges.
+Getting thrilled by the exciting career prospects of an accountant?
+You should also be ready to put in the extra effort that goes into forging this fruitful career.
+As an accountant, you will start your career at the entry-level and then work your way up the ladder, which is not always going to be easy.
+Working with tight deadlines and managing multiple clients’ needs while maintaining a positive attitude towards your work, should be ingrained in your psyche.
+The ability to keep a cool head will help you glide through these challenges like butter on bread.

 Another attribute that can make your life a little easier is the ability to adapt to the job requirement.
-As the accounting industry is constantly evolving, so if you are able to adapt quickly, you will be at a distinct advantage.
-Additionally, being adaptable means that you will be required to unlearn some old tricks and learn the new tricks of the trade to beat the competition.
-The best mantra is to embrace change as change is the only constant.
+Evolving with the constantly evolving accounting industry will give you an indiscriminate edge.
+Additionally, being adaptable would mean the ability to unlearn old tricks and learn the new tricks of the trade, to excel limitlessly.
+The best mantra is to embrace change, as change is the only constant.